GuillaumeLeon/bot-twitch-minicli/README.md

 # composer install
 ```

-Make sure to change your credential in the miniclip file\
+Make sure to change your credential in the minicli file\
 To get an Oauth token : [go here](https://twitchapps.com/tmi/)
 ```
 # ./minicli twitch